HelmholtzAI-Consultants-Munich/PySDDR/README.md

 An example of formulas for a Logistic distribution is given below:

 ```
-formulas = {'loc': '~1+x1+spline(x1, bs="bs", df=4)+spline(x2, bs="bs",df=4) + d1(x3)+d2(x5)',
+formulas = {'loc': '~1 + x1 + spline(x1, bs="bs", df=4) + spline(x2, bs="bs",df=4) + d1(x3)+d2(x5)',
             'scale': '~1 + spline(x3, bs="bs",df=4) + spline(x4, bs="bs",df=4)'
             }
 ```

-Formulas here has two keys loc and scale, corresponding to the two parameters of the Logistic distribution.
-The features x1,x2,x3,x4 need to be structured data as they are given as input both to the linear term and to the splines (structured part).
-This means that the tabular data needs to have column names corresponding to the features, i.e. x1,x2,x3,x4.
-Feature x5 can be either structured or unstructured - note that if it is unstructured 'x5' should be a key value in the unstructured_data input.
+In this example, ```formulas``` has two keys, *loc* and *scale*, corresponding to the two parameters of the Logistic distribution.
+The features x1, x2, x3, x4 need to be structured data as they are given as input to the linear and smoothing terms (structured part).
+This means that the tabular data needs to have column names corresponding to the features, i.e. x1, x2, x3, x4.
+Feature x5 can be either structured or unstructured data - note that if it is unstructured data 'x5' should be a key value in the unstructured_data input.

-### Deep Neural Networks
+#### Deep Neural Networks

-The neural network or networks to be used in the SDDR package are defined by the user.
-These user gives a name for each and this will be the corresponding key of the deep_models_dict input.
-This also then needs to be given in the same way in the formulas.
-Each value of the dictionary is of itself a dictionary with keys: model, where the neural network architecture is defined, and output_shape where the user should specify the output size of the neural network.
-This will help build the SddrFormulaNet.
-The architecture can be either directly given, defined in a local script, or a pytorch model can be used.
+The neural networks to be used in the PySDDR package are defined by the user.
+The user provides a name for each neural network, which will be the corresponding name in the ```formulas``` and the corresponding key of the ```deep_models_dict```.
+Each value of the dictionary is itself a dictionary with keys: ```model```, where the neural network architecture is defined, and ```output_shape```, where the user should specify the output size of the neural network.
+This will help build the ```SddrFormulaNet```.
+The architecture can be either given directly, defined in a local script, or a pytorch model can be used.

-#### Examples
+**Examples**

 1. Define two neural networks directly:
 ```